treeverse/lakeFS/docs/setup/storage/blob.md

 ## Authenticate with Secret Key
 {: .no_toc }

 If you want lakeFS to authenticate with your storage using the storage account key, go to the `Access Keys` tab and click `Show Keys`.
-Use the values under `Storage account name` and `Key` in the [lakeFS configuration](../../deploy/azure.html#on-azure-vm).
+Use the values under `Storage account name` and `Key` in the [lakeFS configuration](../../deploy/azure.html#on-azure-vm){: .button-clickable}.

 ## Authenticate with Active Directory
 {: .no_toc }